-- the volatility of the underlying asset class
+- the expected volatility of the underlying asset class

 - the liquidity of the currency being hedged

-- in the case of listed equities, the actual level of the currency relative to historical trading ranges.
+- the level of the currency relative to historical trading ranges.